Inside Sales Representative

 “I had taken a few community college courses in Virginia, where I moved from, but hadn’t earned a degree.
 I was always interested in electronics and taking things apart to see how they work, so I decided to see where that would take me professionally.

-“I chose Dallas County Community College District because it offered the right combination of affordability, location and a degree plan I was interested in.
+“I chose Dallas College because it offered the right combination of affordability, location and a degree plan I was interested in.
 It took me about three years to earn my associate degree because I was also working full time and supporting a family.

 “On the job, I apply almost everything I learned in the program.
 I wouldn’t be where I am today without that broad spectrum of knowledge.
 That I could get out of college without a mountain of debt and go to school close to home really made a difference too.